Solving clustered low-rank semidefinite programs arising from polynomial optimization: Nonexistence of an invariant minimal unisolvent set

 \section{Nonexistence of an invariant minimal unisolvent set}

-In this appendix we give an example for which an invariant minimal unisolvent set does not exist even though this is not apparent from the dimensions of the spaces and the orbit sizes.
+In this appendix we give an example in which an invariant minimal unisolvent set does not exist even though this is not apparent from the dimensions of the spaces and the orbit sizes.

-Let $\Gamma = D_4$ be the dihedral group $\langle s, d : d^4=s^2=e, \, rs=sr^{-1}\rangle$ with the action on $\R^2$ defined by
+Let $\Gamma = D_4$ be the dihedral group $\langle s, d : d^4=s^2=e, \, ds=sd^{-1}\rangle$ with the action on $\R^2$ defined by

 The invariant ring $\R[x,y]^\Gamma$ is generated by $\phi_1 = x^2+y^2$ and $\phi_2 = x^2y^2$.
 Take $2d = 6$.
 Then $\dim \R[x,y]_{\leq 2d}^\Gamma = 6$, and $\dim \R[x,y]_{\leq 2d} = {2+6 \choose 2} = 28$.